molily/molily.de/_posts/2020-11-21-testing-angular.md

 There is no direct Chai assertion for checking that each link in the list has an `href` attribute that contains `https://www.flickr.com/photos/`.
 We need to check each link in the list individually.

-The chainer has an `each` method to call a function for each element.
+The Chainer has an `each` method to call a function for each element.
 This works similar to JavaScript’s `forEach` array method.

 ```typescript
 cy.byTestId('photo-item-link')